 What Happens If I Don't Enroll?

-You must enroll in Part D during your initial enrollment period.
+You must enroll in Part D during your initial enrollment period for Medicare.
 You will be charged a penalty if you enroll later.
 The penalty is 1% of the national average premium for each month that you were eligible but didn't enroll.
 You will have to pay this penalty every month when you pay your Part D premium.
 You don't have to enroll or pay a penalty if you have creditable coverage from another health insurance plan.